jeffplourde/TechEnDDS/README.md

   make -f make/Makefile.ARCH
 ```

-where ARCH is your local architecture (there are various makefiles)
+where ARCH is your local architecture (there are various makefiles in make/)

 To run the example run the clamp side of the communication
 ```